clowdr-app/clowdr-app.github.io/content/user-guides/code-of-conduct-reporting-violations.md

 ---
 # Code of Conduct & Reporting Violations

-Midspace is committed to providing a safe, productive, and welcoming environment for all event participants and staff.
+Midspace provides a safe, productive and welcoming environment for all members of the community.
+We require that all users abide by [our terms of service](https://midspace.app/terms-and-conditions) which prohibit unwanted behavior.

-All platform users, including, but not limited to attendees, speakers, exhibitors, staff members, and all others are expected to abide by a code of conduct.

-This applies to all events on the Midspace platform.
-Please take a moment to review these important guidelines.

-Conferences taking place on our platform may have additional code of conduct guidelines and are responsible for monitoring and enforcing adherence during their events.
+Many of the conferences we host also ask participants to abide by their own codes of conduct that are tailored to their specific communities.
+If your conference has a code of conduct, you will find it either via their registration page or the conference home page.

 ### Code of Conduct for Online Behavior

-In order to preserve a climate that encourages civil and fruitful dialogue, we encourage anyone who witnesses or hears of unacceptable behavior to flag or report it to your event organizer immediately.
+In order to preserve a climate that encourages civil and fruitful dialogue, we encourage anyone who witnesses or hears of unacceptable behavior to flag or report it to your event organizer.

-We reserve the right to suspend or terminate access for anyone who violates the following rules:
+We reserve the right to suspend access for anyone who violates the following rules, as appear in our terms of service.
+In summary:

 1. Adhere to a policy of zero-tolerance for any form of harassment, intimidation or discrimination.
 2. Be respectful in the way you communicate with others.
 Be tolerant of other’s viewpoints.
-The discussions and comments are meant to stimulate conversation, not to create contention.
-3. All defamatory, abusive, profane, threatening, offensive, or illegal materials are strictly prohibited.
+3. All defamatory, abusive, threatening, offensive, or illegal materials are strictly prohibited.
-4. Disruption of presentations during sessions will be considered unacceptable behavior and dealt with immediately.
-All participants must comply with the instructions of the moderator and/or any conference organizing team member or designated Midspace staff.
+4. Disruption of presentations during sessions will be considered unacceptable behavior.
-5. Midspace and the conference organizing team reserve the right to reject/delete any messaging, posting and/or presentation for any violation of the Code of Conduct.
+5. Midspace and the conference organizing team reserve the right to reject any messaging, posting, or presentation for any violation of the code of conduct.

-**As a user of Midspace, you agree to adhere to the safety rules and guidelines put in place for events on Midspace.**
+**As a user of Midspace, you agree to follow these safety rules and guidelines put in place for events on Midspace.**

 ### Reporting Violations

-If you witness behavior that is in violation of our guidelines, you can take action by:
+If you are concerned about behavior on Midspace and wish to report it, you can take action by:

 1. Flagging a chat message for review using the red flag icon in the top right corner of all messages.